-Lyndon Baines Johnson, the 36th President of the United States, unexpectedly took office after John F. Kennedy was assassinated in Texas.
-Lyndon was born on August 27, 1908 in Central Texas from modest means.
+Lyndon Baines Johnson, the 36th President of the United States, unexpectedly took office after the assassination of John F. Kennedy in Texas.
+Lyndon was born on August 27, 1908, in Central Texas from modest means.
 He was the oldest of five children to Sam Ealy Johnson Jr. and Rebekah Baines Johnson.
 His father was a farmer.
-He also worked as state legislator, which was Johnson's earliest view of politics.
+He also worked as a state legislator, which was Johnson's earliest view of politics.

-In 1931, he moved to Washington, D.C. to serve as congressional secretary, where he met many influential people and learned about the political process.
+In 1931, he moved to Washington, D.C., to serve as a congressional secretary, where he met many influential people and learned about the political process.